 - Strategy: Increase in the number of Credit Counseling classes or programs offered. - Strategy: Increase in the number of Financial Literacy classes or programs offered.

-Actions/Outcomes to Address Strategy: - Refer citizens to the Homeownership Resource Center, a division of Origin SC.
-Also refer citizens to Metanoia and the Charleston Trident Urban League for homeownership counseling and financial literacy training to adequately prepare those who are seeking mortgages.
+Refer citizens to Charleston Trident Urban League for homeownership counseling and financial literacy training to adequately prepare those who are seeking mortgages.